 Original Research Article

-ORGANIZATIONAL PARANOIA AND EMPLOYEE PERFORMANCE IN CONSTRUCTION COMPANIES IN SOUTH EAST, NIGERIA.
+ORGANIZATIONAL PARANOIA AND EMPLOYEE PERFORMANCE IN CONSTRUCTION COMPANIES IN SOUTHEAST, NIGERIA.

 Abstract

-This study examined the degree of relationship between organizational paranoia and employee performance in construction companies in South EastSoutheast, Nigeria.
-The study adopted survey research design using modified standardized structured questionnaire to elicit data.
-The population was obtained from selected construction companies during field survey.
-Systematic sampling technique was adopted in selecting four (4) construction companies from the region.
-The sample size and number of units allocated to each construction company was determined using Taro Yamane and Bowley's Proportional Allocation Formulae respectively.
+This study examined the degree of relationship between organizational paranoia and employee performance in construction companies in Southeast, Nigeria.
+The study adopted a survey research design using a modified standardized structured questionnaire to elicit data.
+The population was obtained from selected construction companies during the field survey.
+A systematic sampling technique was adopted in selecting four (4) construction companies from the region.
+The sample size and the number of units allocated to each construction company were determined using Taro Yamane and Bowley's Proportional Allocation Formulae respectively.
 Spearman Rank Correlation was used to test the formulated hypothesis on the platform of Statistical Package for Social Sciences (SPSS) Version 21.0.
-The finding revealed a positive significant relationship between organizational paranoia and employee performance in construction companies in South East, Nigeria.
+The finding revealed a positive significant relationship between organizational paranoia and employee performance in construction companies in Southeast, Nigeria.
 The study, therefore, recommends that organizations need to entrench acceptable norms and values in the system that would leave all stakeholders satisfied to reduce fear, anxiety, suspicion, and distrust.
-Also, organizations need to foster a work environment and climate where lackadaisical behavior is unacceptable.
+Also, organizations need to foster a work environment and climate where lackadaisical behaviour is unacceptable.

-Keywords: Organizational paranoia, employee performance, construction companies and South East, Nigeria.
+Keywords: Organizational paranoia, employee performance, construction companies and Southeast, Nigeria.

 1. INTRODUCTION

-Contemporary organizations will continue to experience change as the operators and workers in the system vary in their perception, understanding, and interpretation of the actions of stakeholders, issues and events.
-The mix of human resource remains an indispensable asset upon which organizational activities revolve including construction companies in their strive to compete favourably, survive and make optimum profits.
+Contemporary organizations will continue to experience change as the operators and workers in the system vary in their perception, understanding, and interpretation of the actions of stakeholders, issues, and events.
+The mix of the human resources remain an indispensable asset upon which organizational activities revolve including construction companies in them strive to compete favourably, survive, and make optimum profits.
 However, the dynamic nature of human behaviour makes it almost unpredictable.
-Employees in different organizations comprise people with different personalities, values, beliefs, expectations, skills, knowledge, abilities, experience, and attitudes which pose serious challenge to managers to cope with.
+Employees in different organizations comprise people with different personalities, values, beliefs, expectations, skills, knowledge, abilities, experience, and attitudes which pose a serious challenges to managers to cope with.
 The understanding and interpretation of information differ among employees given differences in their perception, personality, attitude, behaviour, interpersonal relationship, and interests ultimately affect their performance.

-Employee performance refers to the amount of output generated from job execution by an employee over a particular period of time in an organization (Dhammika, 2013).
-This work defines employee performance as organizational activities carried out by workers as teams with utmost positive disposition that achieve set objectives and goals.
+Employee performance refers to the amount of output generated from job execution by an employee over a particular period in an organization (Dhammika, 2013).
+This work defines employee performance as organizational activities carried out by workers as teams with an utmost positive disposition that achieves set objectives and goals.
 Notably, Iqbal, Ahmad, Haider, Batool and Aria (2013) remarked that good organizational performance refers to optimal employee performance.
 This work considers employee performance (dependent variable) not as a composite concept.
-Organizational paranoia on the other hand, is a distrustful behaviour by employees arising out of suspicions and distorted actions of organizational intentions” (Subramanian, 2017).
+Organizational paranoia, on the other hand, is a distrustful behaviour by employees arising out of suspicions and distorted actions of organizational intentions” (Subramanian, 2017).
 Organizational paranoia is innate and heightened by the environment that organizations provide for people working together to attain a common goal.
-Distrust and suspicion, are twin challenges bedeviling organizations.
+Distrust and suspicion are twin challenges bedevilling organizations.
 Paranoia is conceptualized in the organizational literature as “heightened and exaggerated distrust that encompasses an array of beliefs, including organizational members’ perceptions of being threatened, harmed, persecuted, mistreated, disparaged and so on, by malevolent others within the organization” (Kramer, 2001).
 These unwholesome behaviours need to be handled to promote industrial harmony.

 To this extent, a study on the relationship between organizational paranoia and employee performance is imperative as it relates to construction companies.
-Every construction company at the small, medium or large scale, local or multi-national require all class of workers; unskilled, semi-skilled and skilled professionals to work as a team to deliver projects in record time, according to cost and quality specification.
+Every construction company at the small, medium, or large scale, local or multi-national require all class of workers; unskilled, semi-skilled and skilled professionals to work as a team to deliver projects in record time, according to cost and quality specification.
 Therefore, it is the collective input of the unskilled, semi-skilled and skilled professionals that brings to fruition a construction project idea.